csuwildcat/passseeds/README.md

 # PassSeeds

 PassSeeds is a technical experiment that explores how WebAuthn passkeys can be hijacked to unlock broader cryptographic use cases.
-Instead of restricting passkeys to login scenarios, PassSeeds derives cryptographic seed material from passkeys in a way that keeps the anti-phishing, biometric UX that people understand.
+Instead of restricting passkeys to login scenarios, PassSeeds derives cryptographic seed material from passkeys in a way that lets apps generated a wide array of cryptographic keys (beyond the standard WebAuthn-supported curves), while retaining the strongly authenticaed biometric UX of passkeys.

 ## Features

 - **Passkey-gated seed creation**: Create passkeys and derive deterministic seed material
 - **Mnemonic export**: Convert seed bytes or seed strings into 12- or 24-word BIP39 mnemonic phrases for easy backup
-- **Dual-signature recovery**: Retrieve existing passkeys and recover seed material via ECDSA
-- **Zero key export**: The passkey's private key never leaves the authenticator
+- **Cross-device access**: PassSeeds are synced across devices by the built-in passkey syncing mechanism.
-- **Phishing-resistant**: Leverages WebAuthn's origin binding and user verification
+- **Elegant UX**: Leverages WebAuthn's origin-bound biometric/multi-factor UX

 ## Installation